 - Have a good credit history

-What credit score do I need to get a AIB loan?
+What credit score do I need to get an AIB loan?

 AIB typically offers loans to applicants with high credit scores.
-It's important to note that your credit record is just one factor that AIB will consider, however if you don't have a high credit score, you're very unlikely to get approved for a AIB loan.
+It's important to note that your credit record is just one factor that AIB will consider.
+However if you don't have a high credit score, you're very unlikely to get approved for an AIB loan.

 Do AIB loans give an instant decision?